fieldtrip/website/development/introduction.md

 ## Introduction

 This tutorial will give you an introduction into how to use FieldTrip with Matlab and how to make an analysis protocol.
 You will read a few examples of analysis protocols of EEG/MEG data analysis.
 This introduction, however, does not give detailed information about each analysis steps.
 You will find those in other tutorials.
-You will find also useful information about how to use FieldTrip in the [Fieldtrip Walkthrough](/walkthrough).
+You will find also useful information about how to use FieldTrip in the [FieldTrip Walkthrough](/walkthrough).

 ## Background